tapjs/tapjs/docs/src/content/changelog/index.md

 * Un-document synonyms (they're even more deprecated now)
 * `coveralls` is now an optional peer dep, not a regular dep, so it won't be installed by default
+* Node 12 and higher is now required

 ## 15.2 - 2022-03-04